-The aim of therapy and counselling is to help people understand their inner world, and the influence of patterns from the past on present ways of feeling, being and relating.
+The aim of therapy is to help people understand their inner world, and the influence of patterns from the past on present ways of feeling, being and relating.
 By gaining deeper insight into what is troubling us, we are able to begin to make constructive changes to our lives.

 Please do have a look at the three minute animated video by the ‘The School of Life’ which provides a good description of why psychotherapy can be a valuable way of helping us to explore and overcome the struggles that many people face at different points in their lives.